 Don't leave your car with the flashers on

-This is always tempting, especially if you are only going to be gone for a minute as you run into The STAMP.
+This is always tempting, especially if you are only going to be gone for a minute as you run into a building on campus.
 Instead, use the 15 minutes of free parking offered at any pay station area (you still have to enter your space at the pay station, it just won’t ask you to pay).

 Observe overnight parking restrictions

 Commuter students, this is especially important for you!
 Students with a commuter permit may not park in commuter lots from 3 a.m. to 5 a.m. on weekdays.
 But don’t worry—there are options for those late weeknight study sessions.
 This overnight parking map highlights our overnight parking areas.
 Just make sure to move your vehicle back to your assigned lot by 7 a.m. the next morning when regular restrictions go into effect.
 Sidenote: overnight commuter parking restrictions are not enforced during finals week!

 Commuter students who live off campus and require regular overnight parking should purchase an overnight storage parking permit.
 These are available on a first-come, first-served basis.

 Read the parking lot signs

 Since some of our lots are free and unrestricted on evenings and weekends, we know that you’ll likely venture outside of your assigned lot during these times.
 Always read the lot sign before you park to make sure the lot is unrestricted for you.
 The following characteristics can help you identify lot type and characteristics:

 - Black vs. Red.
 Lots with black signs are free between 4 p.m. and 7 a.m..
 Red means restrictions: read these signs fully, as the restrictions will vary between lots.

 - Letter or Number.
 Signs that begin with a letter are considered faculty/staff, regardless of the sub-number that follows.
 Signs that begin with numbers are considered student lots.